Hali on Film

 Pick up is at the farm between 11 and 6.
-Sign up asap. at firstname.lastname@example.org.
-Delivery is available for the Summer Food Box for an extra charge of $6 per week.
-Food boxes will be packed and delivered to your door every Wednesday.
+Sign up asap. at email@example.com.
+Delivery is available for an extra charge of $6 per week packed and delivered to your door every Wednesday.
 For more details on the Food Boxes and how to sign up, check our Food Box page.

-Wednesdays only from 11- 5.
-Excellent source of fresh farm produce and community: Certified organic seedlings, native plants, preserves, eggs and delicious seasonal produce.
+Wednesdays only from 11-5.
+Excellent source of fresh farm produce and community: Certified organic native plants, preserves and exceptional variety of delicious seasonal produce.

 Guided Farm tours of a certified organic Community Farm

-Come and learn about our farm on a tour guided by a Board member or Farmer.
+Guided by a Board member or Farmer.
 Please pre-register at our email address.
-Exploring Community Farm model, Wetland restoration, Growing Food throughout the year and building a healthy ecosystem. $8 per person.
+Exploring Community Farm model, Wetland restoration, Growing Food throughout the year, student activities and building a healthy ecosystem. $8 per person.
 Group rate of 10 or more persons $50.
-Schools $5 per student or group rate of $50 for 10 or more students.

 Growing Food Victoria

-The course includes permaculture and organic farming techniques to help you to grow sustainable delicious fruits and vegetables in your growing area.
-It runs March through September at the farm and at Royal Roads – classes held early evenings and weekends.
+The course includes permaculture and organic farming techniques to help you to grow delicious fruits and vegetables.
+Course runs March to September at the farm and at Royal Roads – classes held early evenings and weekends.
 Get your name on the list for 2015 at Gaia College.

-The wetland work parties take place on Sundays.
-Please register at the farm e/mail and ask to be put on the e/mail list for the next wetland work party.
+The wetland work parties take place on Sundays for the wetland restoration and the first Saturday of the month March – October for the farming section.
+Please register at the farm e/mail and ask to be put on the e/mail list for the next work party.
 A great way to learn hands-on about our wetland restoration project, and become part of the Hali community!
 (The potluck lunches are fun too!)